- Identify effective mental and physical strategies to prepare for an individual class session

 Eat Healthy Meals and Snacks

 Sometimes students get so busy that they skip meals like breakfast or lunch and then resort to junk food and coffee or caffeinated drinks to get them through.
 While a candy bar and soda might give you a temporary boost, you’ll soon feel tired and hungry again.
 Eating healthy meals and snacks that contain lean protein, vegetables, and fruits will give you the energy needed to accomplish all of your daily tasks.
-The United States Department of Agriculture MyPlate on Campus site includes tips on healthy eating, especially in the cafeteria setting.

 Similarly to healthy eating, exercising can give you energy throughout the day.
 Physical activity can also help prevent you from getting sick, which can lead to missed classes and work and lower grades.
 According to the Center for Disease Control and Prevention (CDC), people should aim for at least 150 minutes of exercise each week.